 This is why we ask on the phone whether your water came up through the sump pit (likely Category 1) or backed up through a floor drain or toilet (Category 3).
 The answer changes what we demo and what we save.

-The IICRC S500 standard treats 48 hours as the failure threshold for organic materials in a saturated environment, and paper-faced drywall, carpet pad, MDF baseboards, and the back of wood-stud framing all hit that deadline fast in a finished basement.
+Industry guidance (ANSI/industry-standard practice) recognizes that water damage worsens with time as materials degrade and microbial growth becomes increasingly likely; the faster professional drying begins, the more material can typically be preserved.
 In a finished basement, the materials most at risk are paper-faced drywall, carpet pad, MDF baseboards, and the back of wood-stud framing.
 Once mold gets behind drywall, you are looking at a remediation project, not a cleanup.

 The wicking action on drywall is what most homeowners miss.
-Water does not stop at the visible waterline.
-It climbs 12 to 18 inches up the paper face within the first 6 hours, meaning if you see water 4 inches high on your wall, the actual damage zone is closer to 20 inches.
-We cut drywall 2 feet above the waterline as a rule for exactly this reason.
+Water does not stop at the visible waterline; it climbs up the paper face, meaning the actual damage zone is always larger than the visible water mark.

 What to Do If Your Sump Already Failed Tonight

-Prime Restoration of Macomb, 24/7 emergency response across Clinton Township, Mt Clemens, Harrison Township, New Haven, Macomb Township, and Sterling Heights.
+Prime Restoration, 24/7 emergency response across Clinton Township, Mt Clemens, Harrison Township, New Haven, Macomb Township, and Sterling Heights.
 Call (586) 277-1069 right now if water is on your slab.
+We dispatch as quickly as crew availability and road conditions allow; response times vary during active weather events.

 Tags